 Government-by-Government Assessments: Ukraine

-- following applicable laws and regulations in practice.
+- Following natural resource extraction laws and regulations in practice.